Waste Erosion Assessment and Review (WEAR) Project

 An Inventory Project

 Coastal and river erosion has the potential to cause hazardous substances and garbage from Alaska’s landfills, contaminated sites, tank farms, and other sites of environmental concern to be released into the ocean and the state’s rivers, jeopardizing Alaska’s waters, fish and wildlife.

 The Alaska Department of Environmental Conservation conducted a four-year $1.4 million project to inventory and rank those sites, and generate detailed action plans for the sites of highest concern.
 This project will help state and federal agencies, as well as rural communities, allocate funding to cleanup sites and control eroding areas.

-The Waste Erosion Assessment and Review (WEAR) project is part of the federal Coastal Impact Assistance Program, which distributes $960 million to six states to mitigate the impacts of oil and gas activities.
-The money was dispersed through federal legislation to the six states, including Alaska, that are on the outer continental shelf and produce oil and gas.
+The Waste Erosion Assessment and Review (WEAR) project was funded by the federal Coastal Impact Assistance Program (CIAP), which dispersed money through federal legislation to six states that are on the outer continental shelf and produced oil and gas.